 Lexology Getting The Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
-We also extend special thanks to Alan M Klein of Simpson Thacher & Bartlett LLP, the contributing editor, for his assistance in devising and editing this volume
+We also extend special thanks to the contributing editor, Alan M Klein of Simpson Thacher & Bartlett LLP, for his continued assistance with this volume.